christarazi/sessionctrl/README.md

 `cmdline` (found under `/proc/$PID/cmdline`) partially matches what's inside `replace_apps`, then *that* (in this case 'android-studio') command string will be used instead when restoring session.

+## License

+This program is free software, distributed under the terms of the [GNU] General Public License as published by the Free Software Foundation, version 3 of the License (or any later version).
+For more information, see the file LICENSE.